MUSSOLINI REBUKES JAPANESE FOR FOOT-DRAGGING

 Western bankers escorted to Hong Kong detention center, December 1941Japanese troops advance through Kuala Lumpur, Malaya, January 1942

-Left: The Japanese occupation of Hong Kong began on December 25, 1941 (locally known as “Black Christmas”), after two-and-one-half weeks of fierce fighting against overwhelming Japanese forces that had invaded the British Crown colony.
+Left: The Japanese occupation of Hong Kong began on December 25, 1941 (locally known as “Black Christmas”), after 2½ weeks of fierce fighting against overwhelming Japanese forces that had invaded the British Crown colony.
 Hong Kong’s surrender initiated almost four years of brutal Japanese administration.
 Some 7,000 British, Canadian, and Indian soldiers and civilians were kept in prisoner-of-war or internment camps, where famine, malnourishment, and sickness were pervasive.
 In this photo Japanese soldiers escort British, American, and Dutch bankers to detention in a small Chinese hotel; some bankers were executed as enemies of Japan.
 The Japanese government sold the Hong Kong dollar to help finance its wartime economy.

 Right: Japanese troops advance through the streets of Malaya’s capital, Kuala Lumpur.
 The Malayan Campaign lasted from December 8, 1941, to January 31, 1942.
 For the British, Indian, Australian, and Malayan forces defending the colony, the campaign was a total disaster: 40,000 men were captured, 5,500 killed, and 5,000 wounded.
 On the last day of January the last organized Allied forces left Malaya for Singapore, which the Japanese invaded on February 7, 1942.
 The Japanese completed their conquest of the island on February 15, capturing 80,000 more prisoners out of 85,000 Allied defenders.